Swinton, Greater Manchester: Governance

 Lying within the historic county boundaries of Lancashire since the early 12th century, Swinton anciently formed part of the hundred of Salford (civil jurisdiction).
-Swinton was a chapelry in the township of Worsley and ecclesiastical parish of Eccles.

 Swinton's first local authority was a local board of health established in 1867.
 A regulatory body responsible for standards of hygiene and sanitation, it covered Swinton itself and the majority of the neighbouring township of Pendlebury.
 It changed its name to Swinton and Pendlebury Local Board of Health in 1869.
-Following the Local Government Act 1894, Swinton became a civil parish, and the area of the local board became Swinton and Pendlebury UD, an urban district of the administrative county of Lancashire.
+Swinton was formerly a chapelry in the parish of Eccles, on 31 December 1894 Swinton became a separate civil parish, being formed from the part of Worsley in Swinton and Pendlebury Urban District.
+The area of the local board became Swinton and Pendlebury UD, an urban district of the administrative county of Lancashire.
 In 1907 there were exchanges of land with the neighbouring Worsley Urban District, and in 1933 most of Clifton and a part of Prestwich Urban District were added to Swinton and Pendlebury.
+On 1 April 1933 Swinton parish was abolished and merged with "Swinton and Pendlebury".
+In 1931 the parish had a population of 23,426.
 Swinton and Pendlebury received its Charter of Incorporation as a municipal borough from Edward Stanley, 18th Earl of Derby at a ceremony in Victoria Park on 29 September 1934.
 In 1955 a very small part of Worsley Urban District was added to Swinton and Pendlebury.

-Under the Local Government Act 1972, the Municipal Borough of Swinton of Pendlebury was abolished, and Swinton has since 1 April 1974 formed an unparished area of the City of Salford, a metropolitan borough in the metropolitan county of Greater Manchester.HMSO.
-Local Government Act 1972.
-1972 c.70.
+Under the Local Government Act 1972, the Municipal Borough of Swinton of Pendlebury was abolished, and Swinton has since 1 April 1974 formed an unparished area of the City of Salford, a metropolitan borough in the metropolitan county of Greater Manchester.

 Geography

-Swinton lies at 53°30′44″N 2°20′28″W (53.5122°, -2.3412°), 167 mi northwest of central London, and 4.2 mi west-northwest of Manchester city centre.
+Swinton lies at 53°30′44″N 2°20′28″W (53.5122°, −2.3412°), 167 mi northwest of central London, and 4.2 mi west-northwest of Manchester city centre.
 Topographically, Swinton occupies an area of gently sloping ground, roughly 213 ft above sea level, and is on the south side of the River Irwell.
 Swinton lies in the west-central part of the Greater Manchester Urban Area, the UK's second largest conurbation.
 The M60 motorway passes Swinton on its northwest side.